guyingreen132/Guyingreen-s-Polished-Text-Editor/README.md

 In this you can :

-Make games or websites
+•Make games or websites

-make text files
+•make text files

-or open text files.
+•and open text files.